mariajonsson/chtmltable/README.md

 # chtmltable

-A HTML helper to create a html table.
+A HTML helper written in PHP to create a html table.
+Written for Anax-MVC.
 First version includes the class `SimpleHTMLTable.php` and an example file, `simplehtmltable.php`.

 ## How to build a table